jfabellera/billy/README.md

-# expense-tracker
+# Billy
-Semester project for CS 6314
+An expense tracker created for the semester project in CS 6314